-As shown below and in Figure 2.2.1, 3.57% of the working age population was in receipt of these benefits in 2020, compared to 3.35% in 2019.
-This figure was reasonably consistent for the period from 2016 to 2019, increasing slightly in 2020.
-See the Guernsey Population, Employment and Earnings Bulletin for information on those registered as unemployed and how these numbers were impacted by the lockdown in 2020.
+As shown below and in Figure 2.2.1, 3.8% of the working age population was in receipt of these benefits in 2021, compared to 3.6% in 2020.
+See the Guernsey Population, Employment and Earnings Bulletin for information on those registered as unemployed and how these numbers were impacted by the lockdowns in 2020 and 2021.